sakihiwe news

 Tags: Burnstick | climate change | Honour Song | sakihiwe festival

-Burnstick takes us to Manitoba for a look at climate change in their Métis homelands for the fourth and final episode of Honour Song season 2.
-Their 20-minute film by BNB Studios, includes testimonials from Elders Jocelyne Pambrun and Dr. Winston Wuttunee, and premieres on November 17 at 10:00 AM CST.
+Burnstick (opens in new tab) takes us to Manitoba for a look at climate change in their Métis homelands for the fourth and final episode of Honour Song season 2.
+Their 20‐minute film by BNB Studios, featuring testimonials from Elders Jocelyne Pambrun and Dr. Winston Wuttunee, premieres on November 17 at 10:00 AM CST.

 Honour Song is made possible by a partnership between the sākihiwē festival, the High Commission of Canada in the United Kingdom, Border Crossings’ ORIGINS Festival, and the Embassy of Canada to Colombia.

-The episode will premiere on the sākihiwē festival's Facebook page and YouTube channel.
+The episode will premiere on the sākihiwē festival’s Facebook page (opens in new tab) and YouTube channel (opens in new tab) .

 The first three episodes of Honour Song were led by Leela Gilday, The North Sound, and Fawn Wood.
 Each episode is available on YouTube with English captions, French subtitles, and Spanish subtitles.